 Geekway is committed to diversity, inclusivity, and safety.
 For some members of our community, being misgendered can be hurtful.
 Misgendering an individual, accidental or not, can be a troubling experience, both for the person being misgendered, and the person doing the misgendering.
 Geekway will ask you for your preferred pronouns during the badge registration process.
 Pronouns will be visible on your badge.
 As board gaming requires communication between players, having pronouns visible in this way will improve not only the inclusivity and safety of our convention goers, but also cultivates better communication.

-If your pronouns are not listed please mark the choice that asks us to contact you.
-We will reach out to you and use your specified pronouns.
+If your pronouns are not listed please reach out to us at firstname.lastname@example.org and we will make sure your correct pronouns are on your badge.
 If you would prefer your pronouns to not be printed on your badge, please select “Prefer Not to Say.

 If you have any concerns or questions about our Badge Name and Pronoun Policy, please contact us at email@example.com.